Does guardianship need court approval to be legal?

 Answer:

-A guardianship is established through the courts.
-However, a power of attorney for case and custody of minors may be used without a court appointment.
+Guardianship typically must be established through the courts to be legally recognized.
+However, you can use a power of attorney for the care and custody of minors without needing a court appointment.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.